 Area rugs are made in many different ways, some by hand, some by machine, the way a rug is constructed will effect its price as well as its longevity.
 Understanding how a rug is made can be very helpful in determining what kind of rug to buy.
 Below we'll discuss the most common area rug constructions as well as their pluses and minuses.

-Hand-knotting rugs is an intense labor of love whereby each tuft in a rug is created by tying a knot around a warp thread.
+Hand-knotting rugs is an intense labor of love whereby each knot is created by tying yarn around a warp thread.
 This ancient and time-honored technique of weaving is extremely intricate, time-consuming, and demands ability that most weavers can only achieve after years of training.
 Larger rugs often employ as many as a dozen skilled artisans working on a single rug at the same time.
 This process may take as few as three months and as long as one year to yield a single rug.
 The finer the knot, that is to say the higher the knot count, the more intricate and valuable the rug can be.
 Hand knotted rugs will remain as beautiful as the day they were purchased for twenty or more years even in high traffic areas when properly cared for.